Tech writers can code too

 There are a few new things going on here:

-Do this: In the command line, enter gawk --csv -f datacenters.awk in.csv
+Do this: In the command line, enter gawk --csv -f datacenters.awk input.csv

 There's a data centre ready to serve storage,